status-im/specs/docs/draft/6-payloads.md

 ### PairInstallation

-`PairInstallation` messages are used to propagate informations about a device to its paired devices.
+`PairInstallation` messages are used to propagate information about a device to its paired devices.

 ```protobuf
 message PairInstallation {